 - The vehicle has detected a child or small-stature person in the seat, which may cause the system to shut off

-- The crash was moderate enough so the vehicle did not detect the need for an airbag in addition to a seatbelt
+- The crash was moderate, so the car did not detect a need for an airbag inflation

-The car or airbag manufacturer may try to say conditions were not right for the airbag to deploy.
-You’ll need to show that they indeed should have deployed based on the details of your accident.
+The car or airbag manufacturer may try to say conditions were not suitable for the airbag to deploy.
+A skilled personal injury lawyer can show how they should have deployed based on the details of your accident.

 How Can I Gather Evidence for My Car Accident Case?